-Article 4.
-The articles of a from claritable company are not required to have objects.
+Article 4 - The articles of a noncharitable company are not required to have objects.
 However, a charitable company's articles must specifically restrict the company to only furthering charitable objects.

-Insert the purposalsy for which the company has been termed.
-A charity's objects must be expressed in exclusively claritable terms.
-Guidance is available in Chorology and Proporting a coverning Document (CC22).
-The key elements to policide are
+Insert the purpose(s) for which the company has been formed.
+A charity's objects must be expressed in exclusively charitable terms.
+Guidance is available in Choosing and Preparing a Governing Document (CC22).
+The key elements to include are.

-- help mouse itself (e.j. establishing and rumang a school) - nelperple who can benefit and if appropriate - orly googlaphic limits which may be needed to define the area of benefit.
+the purpose itself (eg establishing and running a school)

+the people who can benefit, and if appropriate

+any geographic limits which may be needed to define the area of benefit.
 This will not always be necessary.
-If you do include a large of benefit, it is common to define it by reference to a local government area.
-This last the advantage of clarify and simplicity, but can create problems if the means subsequently aftered or a poliched.
+If you do include an area of benefit, it is common to define it by reference to a local government area, this has the advantage of clarity and simplicity, but can create problems if the area is subsequently altered or abolished.

-If the charity will operate in Scotland and/ or Northern Ireland you should include the wording it square brackets to meet the recurrements of charity law in that / those countries, deterting a required.
-The charity works in one of those two countries
+If the charity will operate in Scotland and/ or Northern Ireland you should include the wording in square brackets to meet the requirements of charity law in that / those countries, deleting as required if the charity works in one of those two countries

-Article 5.
-It is useful to include these powers to avoid any misunderstancing of the nature of the key powers available to the charity and the conditions that have to be met when exercising the newers examples of powers that companies alicitize have include a power to insure and a power to aincide the articles of ussociation note howeve, that this power of amendment may in certain circumstances only be exercised with our prior consent under its 198 of the Charities Act 2011 (see our Open-tonal Guidance Alterations to governing escuments choutable companies on our website).
+Article 5 - It is useful to include these powers to avoid any misunderstanding of the nature of the key powers available to the charity and the conditions that have to be met when exercising the powers Examples of powers that companies already have include a power to insure and a power to amend the articles of association note however that this power of amendment may in certain circumstances only be exercised with our prior consent under s 198 of the Charities Act 2011 (see our Operational Guidance Alterations to governing documents charitable companies un our website)

-Article 5(1) -This provides a general power to raise funds through a wide variety of methods including inviting acid receiving donations and legacies.
-The only restriction here is that It does not allow the clienty to engage in taxable permal entitrading for the purpose of raising tunds.
-(Trading on a small scale is allower.
-HM Pevenue & Custo hs provides guidance on the tax in alment of different sorts of trading) if your chair virs lizely to raise funds from Gading, our guidance Trustees, trading and tax (CC35) provides definled advice the terms of this power do not prevent traiting in order to carry out the charity's objects - for example,
+Article 5(1) -This provides a general power to raise funds through a wide variety of methods including inviting and receiving donations and legacies.
+The only restriction here is that it does not allow the charity to engage in taxable permanent trading for the purpose of raising funds.
+(Trading on a small scale is allowed HM Revenue & Customs provides guidance on the tax treatment of different sorts of trading) If your charity is likely to raise funds from trading, our guidance Trustees, trading and tax (CC35) provides detailed advice.
+The terms of this power do not prevent trading in order to carry out the charity's objects - for example,